EA-RYD/CMPE-277-Wander-App/README.md

 ## Usage Instructions
+The application is designed to integrate both AI and traditional travel agent api to provide user intelligent and accurate travel suggestions.
+A User can use text/voice input to specify a travel location or a preference.
+A User can also provide one's current location by sharing the GPS sensor's data through a simple click.
+Based on the user input, the WanderApp calls a pre-trained chatGpt assistant API to get suggestions on places to visit.
+Once the app gets the suggestions, WanderApp calls the Tripadvisor(TA) Location Search API to find the matching location_id in TA's data for each place.
+Then the app calls the TA Photo Search API and open-meteo API to get photos, reviews, weather and other detailed information for each place.
+After verifying the information, a user can further apply more locations(for example: a city next to the current city) or preference (Good for kids, for example) to update the suggestions from chatGpt.
+A user can choose places from the suggestion list to add to one's itinerary, delete places from the itinerary.
+A user can save the itinerary to the phone's database.
+A user can load the saved itinerary from the database any time.
+A user can also send the itinerary to one's email.
+WanderApp sends a pdf file of the user's itinerary to the specified email address.

+**Note: The current version of Wander is limited by the data from ChatGPT and the TripAdvisor API, resulting in higher quality experiences only within locations in the United States.**

 - A User can use text/voice input to specify a travel location or a preference.
 <img width="390" alt="01" src="https://github.com/EA-RYD/CMPE-277-Wander-App/assets/70813818/c43f0f97-26f2-4a7a-8c89-25dec1b57889">